How Long Is Cooked Pulled Pork Good For In The Fridge?

 2. Add a little liquid to prevent drying.

-3. Cover the container with a microwave-safe lid or plastic wrap with a few vent holes.
+3. Cover with a microwave-safe lid or vented plastic wrap.

-4. Heat on medium power in 1-minute intervals, stirring in between, until heated through.
+4. Heat on medium power in 1-minute intervals, stirring between each, until heated through.

 Creative Ways to Enjoy Leftover Pulled Pork

-Leftover pulled pork can be transformed into a variety of delicious dishes.
-Here are some inventive ways to use it up:
+Leftover pulled pork can be turned into a variety of dishes.
+Here are some ideas:

 Pulled Pork Tacos